 Be suitable for presentation at the KW Production Studio (refer to the technical specifications).

 Define itself as contemporary, for example, for work based in traditional forms, having the sense of experimenting beyond and/or innovating upon those traditional forms.

 Use original music that has not previously been published.
 (If the project uses music that has previously been published, please contact us to discuss eligibility before applying).

 To apply, send the following information to email@example.com by June 30th, 2021.

 A company, collective or artist biography (250 words max).

 An artistic statement (250 words max).

-Decisions will be based on how well the proposed work aligns with our programming interests and embraces the parameters of live streaming.
+Decisions will be based on how well the proposed work aligns with our programming interests and embraces the creative challenge of livestreaming with multiple cameras.
 In keeping with our mission, priority will be given to equity-seeking artists whose work fits the above criteria.
-For this reason, we encourage you to identify within your application if you belong to an equity seeking community.
-For clarification on the term “equity-seeking”, we encourage you to refer here: https://canadacouncil.ca/glossary/equity-seeking-groups .
+We invite you to self-identify if you belong to an equity seeking community.
+For clarification on the term “equity-seeking”, please refer to: https://canadacouncil.ca/glossary/equity-seeking-groups